-wget Command in Linux: 30 Practical Examples
+wget Command in Linux with Examples

 If you are new to wget, think of it as a command-line download manager that fetches files from web servers.
 The basic syntax is straightforward: